-- 17 Responsible sourcing of wood fiber is defined in Apple's Responsible Fiber Specification.
-We consider wood fibers to include bamboo. - 18Energy consumption and energy efficiency values are based on the ENERGY STAR Program Requirements for Computers, including the max energy allowance for iMac.
-For more information, visit www.energystar.gov.
-ENERGY STAR and the ENERGY STAR mark are registered trademarks owned by the U.S. Environmental Protection Agency. iMac is tested with the 143W Power Adapter, AC Cable (1m), and DC Cable (2m). - · Off: Lowest power mode of the system.
-System is shut down. - Sleep: Low power state that is entered automatically after 10 minutes of inactivity (default), or by selecting Sleep from the Apple menu.
-Wake for network access enabled. - Idle-Display on: System is on and has completed loading macOS.
-Display brightness was set as defined by ENERGY STAR Program Requirements for Computers and Auto-Brightness was turned off.
-Connected to Wi-Fi. - Power adapter, no-load: Condition in which the 143W Power Adapter with the AC Cable (1m) and DC Cable (2m) is connected to AC power, but not connected to the system. - Power adapter efficiency: Average of the 143W Power Adapter with the AC Cable (1m) and DC Cable (2m) measured efficiency when tested at 100 percent, 75 percent, 50 percent, and 25 percent of the power adapter's rated output current, but not connected to the system.
+- · Off: Lower power mode of the system.
+System is shut down. - Sleep: Low power state that is entered automatically after 10 minutes of inactivity (default) or by pressing the Sleep/Wake button.
+Connected to Wi-Fi.
+All other settings were left in their default state. - Idle-Display on: Display brightness was set as defined by ENERGY STAR Program Requirements for Computers, and Auto-Brightness was turned off.
+Connected to Wi-Fi.
+All other settings were left in their default state. - Power adapter, no-load: Condition in which the Power Adapter with the USB-C to MagSafe 3 Cable (2 m) is connected to AC power, but not connected to the system. - Power adapter efficiency: Average of the Power Adapter with the USB-C to MagSafe 3 Cable (2 m) measured efficiency when tested at 100 percent, 75 percent, 50 percent, and 25 percent of the power adapter's rated output current.